Is Sweden Any Closer to Relaxing its Psychedelic Drug Laws?

-Getting caught in possession of psilocybin-containing mushrooms in Sweden can cost you six months in prison and fines.
+Getting caught possessing psilocybin-containing mushrooms in Sweden can cost you six months in prison and fines.

 In Sweden, psilocybin is classified as a Schedule I drug.
 This list includes drugs that the Swedish state bans due to their health risk.
 However, some experts disagree with this and are calling for psilocybin to be reclassified.

 Magic mushroom spores are not banned in Sweden.
-Since they do not contain psilocybin, it is legal to possess and buy spores there.
+Since they do not contain psilocybin, possessing and buying spores is legal.
 However, it is expressly forbidden to grow them to maturity.

 Map of Magic Mushroom Decriminalization in Europe